Volunteers on the Move

 These offices, departments, and areas are all connected to local volunteer opportunities.
 Please feel free to contact them directly.

 Titan Volunteers is a UW Oshkosh student organization dedicated to community outreach and service.
-Visit Titan Connections to learn more about how to get involved.
+Visit Titan Connection to learn more about how to get involved.

 An Alternative Break is a trip where a group of 9 college students engage in volunteer service over a University break period.
 Each trip has a focus on a particular social issue, such as (but not limited to) education, privilege, health education and sustainability.
 Students learn about the social issues and then perform service projects with local non-profit organizations.
 Alternative Breaks challenge students to critically think and react to problems faced by members of the communities in which they are involved.